 How to Make Tea in a Porcelain Teapot

-Tips for Making The Best Cup of Tea
+Tips for Making the Best Cup of Tea

 How to Clean a Porcelain Teapot

-- Handle each piece of the pot separately, with care.
+- Handle each piece of the pot separately with care.

-- Do not wash your porcelain in the dishwasher, as the regular exposure to detergent and hard water will wither the pattern of the china.
+- Always keep in mind that regular exposure to detergent and hard water will wither the patterns of porcelain.